localstack/docs/content/en/user-guide/ci/codebuild/index.md

   ```bash
   toomanyrequests: You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limit
   ```
-  To resolve this use your Docker Hub account credentials.
+  To resolve this use your Docker Hub account credentials to pull the image.
 - LocalStack depends on the Docker socket to emulate your infrastructure.
   To enable it, update your project by ticking **Environment > Additional Configuration > Privileged > Enable this flag if you want to build Docker Images or want your builds to get elevated privileges**.
+- AWS states in its [documentation](https://docs.aws.amazon.com/codebuild/latest/userguide/action-runner-buildspec.html#action-runner-limitations) GitHub Actions Runners are not available for **webhook triggered open Git repositories**.
+- Be aware that you can only use either the _Native Runner_ or the _GitHub Actions Runner_ snippets in the same phase For further information see the official CodeBuild [documentation](https://docs.aws.amazon.com/codebuild/latest/userguide/action-runner-buildspec.html).